Eco issues

 Sustainability

-Following on from COP 26 held in Glasgow last October, this calendar has been launched to hopefully shed some light on what is crucial for the healthy survival of humanity and our planet.
+Following on from COP 26 held in Glasgow in October / November 2021, this calendar has been launched to hopefully shed some light on what is crucial for the healthy survival of humanity and our planet.

-If you would be keen to get involved with this local initiative and perhaps have an idea for a community project, please contact Mike Roberts.
+If you are interested in local sustainability issues and would be keen to get involved and/or have ideas for a community project, please contact Mike Roberts.

 By Brook Sustainability Calendar 2022